Energy Research and Development Expenditures by Area of Technology

 This survey collects in-house and outsourced research and development expenditures on energy-related technology of businesses and industrial non-profit organizations in Canada.

 The Energy Research and Development Expenditures by Area of Technology survey (Energy R&D) is a cross economy survey of businesses and industrial non-profit organizations in Canada that perform or fund research and development (R&D) on energy-related technology.
-The survey comprises businesses and industrial non-profit organizations in all NAICS industries other than universities (NAICS 61131) and all levels of government (NAICS 91 public administration) with R&D expenditures on energy-related R&D technology.
+The survey comprises businesses and industrial non-profit organizations in all North American Industry Classification System industries other than universities (61131 - Universities) and all levels of government (91 - Public administration) with R&D expenditures on energy-related technology.

 The Energy R&D survey collects in-house and outsourced R&D expenditures.
 In-house R&D expenditures are expenditures for R&D activities undertaken by the reporting company.
 Outsourced R&D expenditures comprise payments made to other organizations to perform R&D and may be directed to other organizations inside or outside Canada.